HOW 3D MAKES A DIFFERENCE IN CLASS — Teachers Stories #1

 Joey Uddon, Australia

-Joey Uddon is a Maths and IT teacher at the O’Loughlin Catholic College in Darwin, Australia and this is what he had to say about our free, online 3D content creation tool:
+Joey Uddon is a Maths and IT professor at the O’Loughlin Catholic College in Darwin, Australia and this is what he had to say about our browser-based 3D modeling tool:

 I have dedicated five weeks to 3D modeling in my online course and so far most students who have used Vectary find it in their words ‘awesome’.
 I personally like the simplicity and the ‘Publish’ online option so that students are able to comment or customize other projects.